Public Safety & Police Reform

 The Mayor of Minneapolis has sole responsibility for the city's police department.
 As such, public safety and police reform must be a top priority for the Mayor every day and not just after a community tragedy, uptick in violent crime, or the Justice Department make it a political necessity.

-Over the past four years, the Minneapolis Police Department (MPD) has experienced a crisis of leadership from the Mayor's office that has resulted in some of the worst community-police relations the City has experienced to-date and, concurrently, a significant increase in violent crime, with gun violence nearly doubling between 2014 and 2016.
+Over the past four years, the Minneapolis Police Department (MPD) has experienced a crisis of leadership from the Mayor's office that has resulted in some of the worst community-police relations the City has experienced to-date and, concurrently, a significant increase in violent crime and gun violence, with shootings more than doubling between 2014 and 2016.

 Public safety and police reform do not compete with one another.
 Quite the opposite, they are mutually reliant.
 Policing is most effective when law enforcement, local partners, and community members share knowledge and collaborate on solutions.
 Such engagements, however, require that partners and community member trust and believe in the legitimacy of law enforcement.
 Building a police force imbued with these values, in turn, requires a commitment to and strategy for organizational and cultural transformation within the MPD, spanning from the Chief's office to the streets and across all department policies and practices including supervisory, operational, and oversight functions.